yassinesaindou/yassinesaindou/README.md

 - 👀 I’m interested in programming and Business
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Java Project in Web and mobile development
-- 📫 Here is  my yassinesindou12@gmial.com
+- 📫 Here is  my email: yassinesindou12@gmial.com

 <!---
 yassinesaindou/yassinesaindou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.